top of page

 This is unlike other European Nations such as France where the judge has the right to present witnesses for the Plaintiff’s or Defendant’s side as the case may be.
 Other rights of the judge in a French Courts includes: the right to interrogate, the right to command the police to stop investigating and hand over the case to the judge, and the judge can also make it mandatory for the witnesses to provide evidence or truth that could help in resolving the case.

-Our Law tutors at Private Law Tutor believe that this practice of differentiating the uniqueness of English legal system by taking references from its history and present is an effective way of studying the English law.
+Our Law tutors at believe that in A Brief History of English Legal System, this practice of differentiating the uniqueness of English legal system by taking references from its history and present is an effective way of studying the English law.
 In the upcoming articles, we will study the classification of English Law and the detailed orientation of the legal terminology.